braughtg/DCgit/README.md

   * Generates the configuration file used by these scripts and also configures git to know the user and their password.
   * This script needs to be run once on each machine that the student uses.

+  * Behavior:
+    * asf;lksf

-* __DCgitBegin__ _AssignmentName_ [_PartnerGitHubID_] [ restart ]
+* __DCgitBegin__ _AssignmentName_ [ _PartnerGitHubID_ ]
-  * Makes an editable assignment available to a student by forking it from the course organization to the student's GitHub, and cloning it to the local machine.
+  * Run once at the beginning of an assignment to produce an editable version of the assignment that is available to the student, and possibly a partner.

   * Parameters:
     * _AssignmentName_ : The name of the repository in the course organization on GitHub.
-    * [_PartnerGitHubID_] : The GitHub username of a partner for a partnered assignment.
+    * [ _PartnerGitHubID_ ] : The GitHub username of a partner for a partnered assignment.
-    * restart : Restarts the assignments by removing the repository from the student's GitHub and creating a fresh copy from the course organization.
       * _NOTE_: Each assignment is configured to be indiviudal or partnered in the course repository.
 For assignments configured to be individual, the script will terminate if a _PartnerGitHubID_ is specified.

    * Behavior:
-     * If the repository does not exist in the student's GitHub or the GitHub indicated by the _PartnerGitHubID_ it is forked from the course organization into the student's GitHub as a private repository.
+     * If the repository does not exist in the student's GitHub or the GitHub indicated by the _PartnerGitHubID_ it is copied from the course organization into the student's GitHub as a private repository.
      * If the assignment is partnered and a _PartnerGitHubID_ is specified, the partner will be established as a collaborator on the private repository.
-     * The private repository is cloned into the current directory on the local machine.
+     * The instructors for the course, as configured by running the _DCgitSetup_ script, are added as collaborators on the private repository.

-* __DCgitPull__ _AssignmentName_ [_PartnerGitHubID_]
+* __DCgitPull__ _AssignmentName_ [ _PartnerGitHubID_ ] [ ForceLocal | ForceRemote | Merge ]
-  * Retrives content for an assignment (repository) from GitHub to the student's local machine.
+  * Run at the beginning of each work session to pull the editable version of the assignment down from GitHub to the student's local machine.
-  * This script should be run at the start of each work session.

   * Parameters:
     * _AssignmentName_ : The name of the repository in the course organization on GitHub.
-    * [_PartnerGitHubID_] : The GitHub username of the partner for a partnered assignment.
+    * [ _PartnerGitHubID_ ] : The GitHub username of the partner for a partnered assignment.
+    * [ ForceLocal | ForceRemote | Merge ] : Force merge conflicts to be resolved in favor of the local version, in favor of the version currently on GitHub, or to launch a merge tool that will allow the conflicts to be resoved.

   * Behavior:
-    * If the student is not in the requested repository on their local machine:
+    * If the student is not in the requested repository on the local machine:
-      * The script first attempts to clone the repository from the student's GitHub.
-If the repository does not exist on the student's GitHub and a partner is specified, the script then attempts to clone the repository from the partner's GitHub.
-If the repository does not exist in the partner's GitHub, the script first forks the the repository from the course organization to the student's GitHub, establish the partner (if specified) as a collaborator and the instructor(s) as collaborator(s) and then clones the repo to the local machine.
+      * Attempt to clone the repository from the student's GitHub.
+If the repository does not exist on the student's GitHub and a partner is specified, the script then attempt to clone the repository from the partner's GitHub.
+If the repository does not exist in the partner's GitHub, the script fails and suggest that _DCgitBegin_ may need to be used if this is a new assignment.
-      * _NOTE_: Each assignment is configured to be indiviudal or partnered in the course repository.
-For assignments configured to be individual, the script will terminate if a _PartnerGitHubID_ is specified.
+      * A log file is created in the local the repository and the date/time/user are written in as the creation message.

-    * If the student is in the requested repository on their local machine:
+    * If the student is in the requested repository on the local machine:
       * Pull the contents of the repository from the origin (either their GitHub or their partner's GitHub).
-      * _NOTE_:

-* __DCgitPush__ _AssignmentName_ [ force ]
+        * If there are merge conflicts the script will terminate with a message suggesting the use of one of the _[ ForceLocal | ForceRemote | Merge ]_ flags.
-  * Commits all changes to the local repository and pushes to the origin.
+      * The date/time/user, the command used and the results are added to the log file in the local repository.

+* __DCgitPush__ _AssignmentName_ [ ForceLocal ]
-  * This script should be run at the end of each work session.
+  * Run at the end of each work session to push the current version of the assignment from the student's local machine up to GitHub.

   * Parameters:
     * _AssignmentName_ : The name of the repository in the course organization on GitHub.
+    * [ ForceLocal ] : Forces the assignment on GitHub to look identical to the version on the local machine.

   * Behavior:
+    * The date/time/user and the command being used are written to the log file in the local repository.
-    * All merge conflicts are forced to be resolved in favor of the local repository being pushed.
+    * All of the changes to the local repository are committed using the date/time and local username as the commit message.
-    * Generates a Draft Pull Request to the course repository
+    * The local repository is pushed from the local machine to GitHub.
+      * If there are merge conflicts the script terminates, a message is added to the log file and a suggestion is made that either a _DCgitPull_ be done to resolve the conflict or that the [ ForceLocal ] flag be used.

 * __DCgitSubmit__ _AssignmentName_